Best Career & Tech Education Apps for High School (9-12)

 What to Look For

 The best CTE apps for high school students align with current labor market data.
-They analyze regional employment projections to prepare students for stable occupations Hanover Research.
-The activities within these tools must tie directly to a student's specific career goals EdResearch for Action.
+They analyze regional employment projections to prepare students for stable occupations.
+The activities within these tools must tie directly to a student's specific career goals.

 Personalized assessments are a priority.
-These evaluations help students identify their strengths and appropriate careers before committing to a concentrated course of study Xtara.
+These evaluations help students identify their strengths and appropriate careers before committing to a concentrated course of study.
 Software also needs to track work-based learning, giving educators a practical way to manage internships and industry partnerships.

-State frameworks often require curriculum to prepare students for career entry and college matriculation CA Dept of Education.
+State frameworks often require curriculum to prepare students for career entry and college matriculation.
 Good platforms support both tracks.
 Skip the apps offering generic advice.
 Focus on tools that provide step-by-step pathway plans and point students toward real local opportunities.

 What We Know